algorandfoundation/xGov/Proposals/xgov-204.md

 ## Present Proposal
 The Everyone launchpad will enable any developer, project, or team to mint assets and deploy dedicated token sale contracts on the Algorand blockchain.

-The launchpad includes all the necessary launchpad features, but also integrates many additional features that you will not see on other launchpad platforms, for example: token locking, staking, project promotion, and community engagement, etc.
+The launchpad includes all the necessary launchpad features as well as many features not seen in other launchpad platforms, for example: token locking, staking, and community engagement tools.
 Key features include:

 ### Accessibility and permissions